Abuse of any kind, whether verbal, emotional, or physical, is incredibly upsetting and painful for the person who has been victimized.

 It is essential to recognize this cycle because it can continue indefinitely if you do not recognize it and break it.
 To do so, you must first acknowledge your complicity in the situation and train yourself to respond rather than react to the abusive behaviors of others.
 It won’t be easy, but it can be done!

-Why Do Abusers Rely On It?
+Why Abusers Rely On Reactive Abuse

-Abusers rely on this “reaction abuse” as their “evidence” that the victim is unstable and mentally ill, and they do so because it is their “proof.”
+Abusers rely on reactive abuse as evidence that the victim is unstable and mentally ill.
 The abuser will forever hold the victims’ responses against them as a form of punishment.
+Abusers will often use this reaction as a pretext to go to the police or even file protection orders to get back at their victims.

 A Method Of Manipulation

-To affect a circumstance in an unethical manner is to manipulate it.
-When an abuser says that they are the ones on the receiving end of abuse, they are attempting to manipulate you into believing that it is your responsibility that the violence is occurring.
+When an abuser says that they are the ones on the receiving end of abuse, they are attempting to manipulate you into believing that it is your fault that the violence is occurring.
+The longer this pattern of shifting blame continues, the longer you will continue to believe that you are responsible for the abusive outbursts, an eventually think you are the one who is aggressive and unstable.

 Gaslighting Examples